136 Objects, 136 Years

 This Shoshone war shirt was collected by E. C. Leffingwell of Milwaukee in 1878 north of Fort Washakie in west-central Wyoming and purchased by the Museum in 1900.
 War shirts were decorated with the owner's individual war triumphs, common materials being quills or beadwork, ermine tail pendants, red stroud, and tassels of horsehair or human hair wrapped in strips of trade blanket.

 This belt was obtained along the Kuskokwim River in southwestern Alaska.
 The Unegkumiut, Kiatagmiut, and Ingalik groups are the most likely sources for its production.
-351 sets of caribou incisor teeth are attached to leather, with a fringe of Russian trade beads and fox canine teeth.
+Three hundred and fifty one sets of caribou incisor teeth are attached to leather, with a fringe of Russian trade beads and fox canine teeth.
 The belts were made by men but worn by women as displays of the man's hunting ability.
 Each set of teeth represents one caribou.
 These belts were usually family heirlooms that were thought to have curing powers which increased with the age of the belt.
 This belt, the only one of its kind in the Milwaukee Public Museum's collections, is approximately 300 years old.

-There are 115 pieces of archaeological Peruvian featherwork in the museum's collection.
+There are 115 pieces of archaeological Peruvian featherwork in the Museum's collection.
 A majority of the items come from the collection of Malcolm Whyte, a former Milwaukee attorney and civic leader, who donated them in 1964.
 Most of these items come from the southwest coast of Peru, and some are believed to be from the Inca civilization (approximately AD 1400-1532).
 The items are very delicate and rare.
 The dry air and heat of Peru preserved them in burials for several hundred years.
-Objects from the collection can be seen on the 3rd Floor Pre-Columbian Mezzanine.
+Objects from the collection can be seen on the Third Floor Pre-Columbian Mezzanine.

 The boat and paddle were made by the Crowsheart Mandan at Fort Berthold, North Dakota in the early 1900s.
 This boat is made from a large cowhide, though traditional boats were made from buffalo.
 The bull boat has a bent-pole framework covered by the hide, which makes it waterproof.
 Circular boats are rarely found in North America and were only used for crossing rivers and streams, not for long journeys.
 This boat is 5.5 feet in diameter with sides 1.5 feet high and could carry up to five people.